valthoraval/OBD/src/docs/1_2_gcp_handson.md

 ### Transfering files from the computer to this machine

 * We will use the terminal to transfer some files ***from** your computer **to** this machine,
+* If you use cloud shell you can do it as well : create a dummy file in cloud shell

 * Follow [this link](https://cloud.google.com/compute/docs/instances/transfer-files#transfergcloud) to learn how to use the gcloud cli tool to transfer files to your instance
  TOC